You can set up monitors to send daily or weekly emails with a summary for all your monitors. You can turn off email notifications in the settings.

 |Average success rate||The percent of successful runs out of the total runs in the timeframe.
 A run is successful only when all the tests pass during that run.
 You can also see a change in this value compared to the previous time period.|

 |Average response time||The average response time of all the requests over all the runs in milliseconds.
 You can also see the percentage change from the previous time period.|

 Note: All shared monitors are visible to team members, and shared monitors always inherit the permissions of the shared collection.

 When you click a monitor, the Monitor Performance page appears.
 The main timeline shows all past runs of the monitor.
 Each bar signifies one run of the monitor.

 Red indicates failing tests.
 Blue indicates the total response time of all the requests over time.

 These visuals are a great way to measure performance improvements when you’ve made changes to your infrastructure.

 The results section shows request-level details: test results, response code, response time, and the response size.
 Additionally, you can filter by region if you set up monitors in multiple regions.

-You can also view the log by clicking on the Console Log tab.
+You can also view the log when you click the Console Log tab.

-The console log will print a detailed log of run events, along with any console.log statements that ran as part of your pre-request and test scripts and can be used to diagnose failures.
+The console log prints a detailed log of run events and ‘console.log’ statements that ran as part of your pre-request and test scripts.
+You can use them to diagnose failures.